SegiH/You2Me/README.md

 You can supply default values for all of the fields by providing URL parameters.

-All of the current URL parameters are as follows: URL, Artist, Album, Format, Genre, Name, TrackNum, Genre, Year, MoveToServer.
+All of the current URL parameters are as follows: URL, Artist, Album, Format, Genre, Name, TrackNum, Genre, Year, MoveToServer and Format.
 To provide a default artist name,add &Artist=Beck at the end of the URL.

-Valid formats are currently: aac,flac,m4a,128k,192k,256k,320k,0,5,9,opus,vorbis,wav,avi,flv,mkv,mp4,ogg,webm and are also provided in the same format such as &Format=mp4.
-The formats 0, 5 and 9 formats are MP3 VBR rates where 0 is best, 5 is ok and 9 is worst.
+For audio or video formats, supply one of the values above such as Format=original for video without reencoding.

-Pre-requisites to run You2Me:
+Pre-requisites to run You2Me if you host it on your web server:
 1. Web Server: Linux (tested with Apache and Nginx) or Windows (tested with Apache).
 WampServer (http://www.wampserver.com) would be easiest to set up on Windows.
 2. PHP 7 (Not tested with PHP 5)
 3. Python 2.7 or 3.4+